 Other Reasons for Destructive Cat Behaviour

-Destructive behaviours can also be a result of changes to environment and new additions to your home.
+Destructive behaviours can also be a result of changes to the environment and new additions to your home.
 Helping your cat adjust to changes takes time and patience, but our tips for curbing cat boredom will be helpful during this adjustment period.

 If your cat’s behaviour changes suddenly, then it’s best to schedule a vet visit to rule out illness or injury and discuss other potential causes, like fleas or ticks.

 If you find evidence of unwanted visitors, don’t panic!
 You can ditch fleas by using a home flea and tick remedy, like the Dewelpro.
-This organic cat flea collar use natural ingredients like citronella and cedarwood essences to kill fleas and ticks in just 48 hours.
+This organic cat flea collar uses natural ingredients like citronella and cedarwood essences to kill fleas and ticks in just 48 hours.

 Other methods for deterring fleas, ticks, and other pests include:

 Now that you understand why your cat is acting out, let’s take a look at some tips for helping reduce these behaviours.

 6 Tips for Preventing Cat Boredom and Destructive Behaviour

 If you find your cat more active during the middle of the night or dawn, don’t worry, that’s normal.
 You have to accept that they are night-time predators and will mostly show their “hunting”-like behaviors at dusk and dawn.
 Your sweet kitten doesn’t understand that their instincts are annoying to humans simply because their sleep cycles differ.